Skip to main content

 • A history of high-risk breast biopsy results

-If you have any of these risk factors, talk with your provider to determine how often a 3D mammogram may be needed.
+Your provider will tailor the right mix of screening mammogram, diagnostic mammogram, or supplemental breast ultrasound to your individual risk profile.f these risk factors, talk with your provider to determine how often a 3D mammogram may be needed.

 What Are The Different Types of Breast Cancer Screenings